Leonardo-Boss/suckless-site/suckless.org/wiki.md

 	git clone git://git.suckless.org/sites

-You can make changes to the wiki, though your changes will be reviewed by the suckless moderators before going public into the mainstream web site.
-Please make sure to pull for incoming changes before you push your changes, to minimize any problems.
+To push your changes to the queue for the review by the suckless moderators,
+use:

 	git push

+The review of your changes might take one day, due to the different timezones we all live in.

+Please make sure to pull for incoming changes before you push your changes, to minimize problems.

 The wiki repository above is world-writable.

-Be careful, that only over the git:// protocol pushes are possible.
-It is possible to checkout the »sites« repository over http too.
+Be careful, that only push changes using the git:// protocol.
+It is possible to checkout the source over http:// but not to push changes using it.

 Rules
 -----